-- it must have been made in accordance with the applicable arbitration procedure;
+- The award must have been made in accordance with the applicable arbitration procedure.

-- the defendant was given proper notice of the arbitration proceedings;
+- The defendant was given proper notice of the arbitration proceedings.

-- · the award was not improperly procured;
+- The award was not improperly procured.

-- · there was no procedural flaw; and
+- · There was no procedural flaw.

-- · the award was final.
+- · The award was final.

 It is also a requirement that the award be made in respect of a matter which may lawfully be referred to arbitration under Jersey law.